apache/doris-website/versioned_docs/version-3.0/sql-manual/sql-statements/Show-Statements/SHOW-STORAGE-VAULTS.md

 under the License.
 -->

-## SHOW STORAGE VAULTS
+## Description

+The SHOW STORAGE VAULTS command is used to display information about all storage vaults configured in the system.
+Storage vaults are used to manage external storage locations for data.

-### Syntax
+## Syntax

 ```sql
     SHOW STORAGE VAULTS
 ```

-### Description

-The SHOW STORAGE VAULTS command is used to display information about all storage vaults configured in the system.
-Storage vaults are used to manage external storage locations for data.

-### Return Values
+## Return Values

 This command returns a result set with the following columns: